ayago/adapter-pattern/README.md

 1. Repositories
 2. Rest Controllers

+## Conclusion

+To begin a spring boot app that follows hexagonal architecture we must do the following

+1. The domain should not depend on the adapters.
+The adapters should depend on the domain.

+2. If we want to use jsr303 validation, we can start by moving the necessary validations on the service and command objects of the domain package.
+We should annotate the service with @Service and @Validated so that spring can execute the underlying JSR303 support on method level of the service.

+3. We should use interfaces on Repositories required by our domain so that we can decouple its implementation

+In addition, if we are using DDD, the following should be the only access point of the adapters exposing the domain (e.g. the APIs)

+1. Service to enforce the transaction
+2. Command Objects as parameters

 ## Improvements

 1. Totally isolate the domain layer by moving the domain packages on a separate gradle project without